 Any consistent change in the environment will place a selection pressure on local populations, resulting in acclimatization, adaptation, or extinction.
 There are limits to acclimatization since, for the most part, it represents phenotypic plasticity and no real genetic change.
 A population needs to undergo microevolution to respond to climate change since cues for plastic responses may become uncoupled from the environment and the complicated organism-environment interaction may incur selection on multiple life history traits at once (Visser 2008).
 Global climate change will be long-term and pervasive and many populations will need to adapt to survive.
 Selection acts on phenotypic traits, which are the interface between an organism and its environment.
 In order for selection to work, there needs to be sufficient variability in a trait (Graur & Li 2000).
-With consistent selection pressure and trait variability, adaptation can occur through the shift in phenotype distribution per generation caused by a change in genotype (microevolution) or phenotypic plasticity (Visser 2008).
+With consistent selection pressure and trait variability, adaptation can occur through the shift in phenotype distribution over generation caused by a change in genotype (microevolution) or phenotypic plasticity (Visser 2008).
 If the selection pressure is stabilizing on the selected trait, then adaptation can occur; if it is directional selection then the phenotype can occur without a change in genotype (Visser 2008; Gienapp et al. 2008).
 If an evolutionary or plastic response to the environmental change is impossible, then physiology can change but the population will go extinct locally (Chown et al. 2010).
 In order to interpret a population’s response as being a direct result of climate change, there needs to be evidence of selection on a trait, the selection needs to be caused by or linked to climate change, and change in the genetics underlying the trait (Gienapp et al. 2008).
 The rate and extent of adaptation to climate change depends on the magnitude and rate of climate change, the variety of ecological variables individual genotypes encompass, the distribution and genetic variation of relevant traits, gene flow, demographic flux of populations, and changing interspecific competition based on different responses to climate change (Davis et al. 2005).
 Constraints to adaptation arise from lack of trait variability, inbreeding due to bottlenecked populations, and correlations among traits (Gienapp et al. 2008; Davis et al. 2005).
 The mechanisms behind adaptation to climate change are much more complex than a simple selection-adaptation relationship.
 Future evolution potential depends upon a population’s evolutionary history and how much variation has been maintained in traits that may not yet be important for survival.
 Long-term evolutionary studies, local adaptation to environmental pollution, and climatic events provide evidence for the potential of a variety of species to adapt to novel environments.

 A wide range of studies has already been accomplished that provide support for predictions of the effects of future climate change on genetic changes in populations.
 The studies reviewed below are drawn from a number of taxa and ecosystems, but they all demonstrate evidence of how climate change at different scales can affect wild populations.
 The IPCC defines climate change as any change, natural or anthropogenic, over time that can be identified by changes in mean or variability (IPCC 2007).
 I apply this definition to include adaptive radiation in Daphnia pulex (habitat change), pollution events in east coast rivers, and more traditional climate change such as ocean warming, seasonal shifts, and El Niño events.
 Each of these studies gives insight into the genetic signatures of adaption to a new environmental regime and sometimes the actual adaptive mechanism that allowed for exploitation of a newly changed habitat.